vuejs/rfcs/active-rfcs/0000-script-setup.md

 1. Select code range for the code to be extracted
 2. In VSCode command input: `>vetur de-sugar ref usage'
-3. Code gets de-sugared and saved to clipboard
+3. Code gets de-sugared
-4. Paste code into external file and wrap into an exported function
+4. Cut-paste code into external file and wrap into an exported function
 5. Import the function in original file and replace original code.

 # Alternatives